 I like to set up a breading station lining right up to the skillet; flour, then beaten egg, and then panko; all in a row.
 I used large bowls for this recipe because then you can toss all the shrimp at once, with the flour, then in the egg, and finally in the crumbs.

 The shrimp cook up quickly in coconut oil for even more coconut flavour.
 Serve them hot on warm tortillas with sriracha mayonnaise, salsa verde, avocado, lime wedges for squeezing and any other fixings you like.
-Taco any day is our kind of day.!
-And these coconut shrimp tacos are equally delicious with Mango Avocado Salsa.
-Serves 4
+Taco any day is our kind of day.
+And these coconut shrimp tacos are equally delicious with Roasted Chili Corn Salsa or Mango Avocado Salsa.